ObserveRTC/schemas/generated-schemas/samples/v2/ClientSample.md

-browser | Optional Browser | Details of the browser the client has os | Optional OperationSystem | Details about the operation system the client has mediaConstraints | Optional array | List of the media constraints the client has<br /><br />Only presented if any changes occurred in the client devices | Optional array | List of the media devices the client has. userMediaErrors | Optional array | List of user media errors<br /><br />Only presented if any changes occurred in the client extensionStats | Optional array | List of the extension stats added by the webrtc app iceServers | Optional array | List of ICE server the client has<br /><br />Only presented if any changes occurred in the client
+browser | Optional Browser | Details of the browser the client has os | Optional OperationSystem | Details about the operation system the client has mediaConstraints | Optional array | List of the media constraints the client has<br /><br />Only presented if any changes occurred in the client mediaDevices | Optional array | List of the media devices the client has. userMediaErrors | Optional array | List of user media errors<br /><br />Only presented if any changes occurred in the client extensionStats | Optional array | List of the extension stats added by the webrtc app iceServers | Optional array | List of ICE server the client has<br /><br />Only presented if any changes occurred in the client